Royal Bahraini Air Force: 21st century

 In 2018, Lockheed Martin was awarded a $1.1 billion contract to produce 16 F-16 Viper Block 70 fighter aircraft for Bahrain, the U.S. Department of Defense said in a release.

 Work under the $1,124,545,002 fixed-price-incentive-firm contract is expected to be complete by 30 September 2023, the Friday, 22 June release said.

 In October, the government of Bahrain announced that it had finalized a $3.8 billion deal with Lockheed for the F-16 purchase.
 Bahrain Royal Air Force commander Major General Shaikh Hamad bin Abdullah Al Khalifa said the Gulf state hoped the first planes will be delivered in 2021.

 The sale of F-16 Vipers and related equipment to Bahrain was first approved by the U.S. State Department in 2016 during the Obama administration but it was delayed over human rights concerns.
 President Donald Trump dropped the human rights conditions last year.

 The State Department then approved the sale of 19 aircraft worth $2.78 billion, and another $1.1 billion to upgrade Bahrain's existing fleet of 20 F-16s to the Viper configuration in September 2017.
 The proposed sales also include additional equipment and support.
 Hamid said in October that the purchase of the other three aircraft was still a possibility.

+During the 2026 Iran war, the RBAF intercepted Iranian missiles and drones launched at Bahrain.
+On 1 April 2026, an RBAF F-16 Block 70 shot down two Iranian drones after they got past ground-based air defenses, becoming the first air-to-air kills of the Block 70.